esheldon/nsim/config/README.md

         4.51e-03 +/- 1.93e-03

 - run-bd04zmcal-degrade02
+    - see aug 19 at slac and aug 20 at bnl
 - run-bd04mcal-t02
+    - bnl
     - accidentally ran with prior g sigma 0.3 in both the degrade and normal run
     - I had modified it back but did not install it